The Lotus and the Storm: Reception

-"Lan Cao is not just one of the finest of the American writers who spring from and profoundly understand the war in Vietnam and the Vietnamese diaspora.
+"Lan Cao is not just one of the finest of the American writers who spring from war and profoundly understand the war in Vietnam and the Vietnamese diaspora.
 She is certainly that.
 She is also one of our finest American writers.
 Period.
 The Lotus and the Storm is a brilliant novel that illuminates the human condition shared by us all."